IBM/watson-google-assistant/README.md

 1. Press the above `Deploy to IBM Cloud` button and then click on `Deploy`.

 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking `View app`.

 3. To see the app and service created and configured for this Code Pattern, use the IBM Cloud dashboard.
 The app is named `watson-google-assistant` with a unique suffix.
 The following service is created and easily identified by the `wga-` prefix:
     * wga-assistant